engrmahabub/wee/syntax/structure.md

 | if       | Conditional statement execution
 | is       | Start logical decision block
 | no       | Second path of conditional block
-| check    | Start multiple branch conditional statement
-| when     | Start a conditional branch in check statement
-| else     | Alternative block for _check_ statement

 ## Basic types